chinapedia/wikipedia.abstract.en/Page/Demographics_of_New_Zealand.md

 Ethnicity

-Ethnic groups as per the 2013 census.[76]
 New Zealand is a multiethnic society, and home to people of many different national origins.
-Originally composed solely of the Māori who arrived in the thirteenth century, the ethnic makeup of the population later became dominated by New Zealanders of European descent.[77]
+Originally composed solely of the Māori who arrived in the thirteenth century, the ethnic makeup of the population later became dominated by New Zealanders of European descent.[76]
 In the nineteenth century, European settlers brought diseases for which the Māori had no immunity.
-By the 1890s, the Māori population was approximately 40 percent of its size pre-contact.[78]
-The Māori population increased during the twentieth century,[79] though it remains a minority.
+By the 1890s, the Māori population was approximately 40 percent of its size pre-contact.[77]
+The Māori population increased during the twentieth century,[78] though it remains a minority.

 At the latest census in 2013, 74.0 percent identified as European, 14.9 percent, as Māori, 11.8 percent as Asian, 7.4 percent as Pacific peoples, and 1.2 percent as Middle-Eastern, Latin American, and African (MELAA).{{#tag:ref|When completing the census people could select more than one ethnic group (for instance, 53.5 percent of Māori identified with two or more ethnic groups, compared with 46.5 percent who identified solely as Māori.)
-The proportions of people adding up to each ethnic group do not therefore add up to 100 percent.|group=n}}[80] Most New Zealanders are of English,[81] Scottish,[82] and Irish ancestry,[83] with smaller percentages of other European ancestries, such as Dutch, Dalmatian, French, German and Scandinavian.[84]
-Auckland was the most diverse region with 59.3 percent identifying as European, 23.1 percent as Asian, 10.7 percent as Māori, and 14.6 percent as Pacific Islanders.[85]
+The proportions of people adding up to each ethnic group do not therefore add up to 100 percent.|group=n}}[79] Most New Zealanders are of English,[80] Scottish,[81] and Irish ancestry,[82] with smaller percentages of other European ancestries, such as Dutch, Dalmatian, French, German and Scandinavian.[83]
+Auckland was the most diverse region with 59.3 percent identifying as European, 23.1 percent as Asian, 10.7 percent as Māori, and 14.6 percent as Pacific Islanders.[84]

-All major ethnic groups increased when compared with the 2006 census,[86] in which 67.6 percent identified as European, 14.6 percent as Māori, 9.2 percent as Asian, and 6.9 percent of Pacific Islander origin.
-An additional 11.1 percent identified themselves simply as a "New Zealander" (or similar), and 1.0 percent identified with other ethnicities.[87]
-There was significant public discussion about usage of the term "New Zealander" during the months leading up to the 2006 census.[88]
-The number of people identifying with this term increased from approximately 80,000 (2.4 percent) in 2001 to just under 430,000 people (11.1 percent) in 2006.[89]
-The European grouping significantly decreased from 80.0 percent of the population in 2001 to 67.6 percent in 2006, however, this is broadly proportional to the large increase in "New Zealanders".[90]
-The number of people identifying as a "New Zealander" dropped back to under 66,000 in 2013.[91]
+All major ethnic groups increased when compared with the 2006 census,[85] in which 67.6 percent identified as European, 14.6 percent as Māori, 9.2 percent as Asian, and 6.9 percent of Pacific Islander origin.
+An additional 11.1 percent identified themselves simply as a "New Zealander" (or similar), and 1.0 percent identified with other ethnicities.[86]
+There was significant public discussion about usage of the term "New Zealander" during the months leading up to the 2006 census.[87]
+The number of people identifying with this term increased from approximately 80,000 (2.4 percent) in 2001 to just under 430,000 people (11.1 percent) in 2006.[88]
+The European grouping significantly decreased from 80.0 percent of the population in 2001 to 67.6 percent in 2006, however, this is broadly proportional to the large increase in "New Zealanders".[89]
+The number of people identifying as a "New Zealander" dropped back to under 66,000 in 2013.[90]

-As recorded in the 2013 census, the largest Māori _iwi_ is Ngāpuhi with 125,601 people (or 18.8 percent of people of Māori descent).[92]
+As recorded in the 2013 census, the largest Māori _iwi_ is Ngāpuhi with 125,601 people (or 18.8 percent of people of Māori descent).[91]
 Since 2006, the number of people of Māori descent stating Ngāpuhi as their iwi increased by 3,390 people (2.8 percent).
 The second-largest was Ngāti Porou, with 71,049 people (down 1.2 percent from 2006).
 Ngāi Tahu was the largest in the South Island and the third-largest overall, with a count of 54,819 people (an increase of 11.4 percent from 2006).
-A total of 110,928 people (or 18.5 percent) of Māori descent did not know their iwi (an increase of 8.4 percent compared with 2006).[93]
-A group of Māori migrated to _Rēkohu_, now known as the Chatham Islands, where they developed their distinct Moriori culture.[94][95]
-The Moriori population was decimated, first, by disease brought by European sealers and whalers and, second, by Taranaki Māori, with only 101 surviving in 1862 and the last known full-blooded Moriori dying in 1933.[96]
-The number of people identifying as having Moriori descents increased from 105 in 1991 to 945 in 2006,[97] but decreased to 738 in 2013.[98]
+A total of 110,928 people (or 18.5 percent) of Māori descent did not know their iwi (an increase of 8.4 percent compared with 2006).[92]
+A group of Māori migrated to _Rēkohu_, now known as the Chatham Islands, where they developed their distinct Moriori culture.[93][94]
+The Moriori population was decimated, first, by disease brought by European sealers and whalers and, second, by Taranaki Māori, with only 101 surviving in 1862 and the last known full-blooded Moriori dying in 1933.[95]
+The number of people identifying as having Moriori descents increased from 105 in 1991 to 945 in 2006,[96] but decreased to 738 in 2013.[97]

-Recent increases in interracial marriages has resulted in the New Zealand population of Māori, Asian and Pacific Islander descent growing at a higher rate than those of European descent.[99]
-In 2013, 11.2 percent of people identified with more than one ethnic group,[100] compared with 10.4 percent in 2006.[101]
+Recent increases in interracial marriages has resulted in the New Zealand population of Māori, Asian and Pacific Islander descent growing at a higher rate than those of European descent.[98]
+In 2013, 11.2 percent of people identified with more than one ethnic group,[99] compared with 10.4 percent in 2006.[100]
 The ethnic diversity of New Zealand is projected to increase.
 Europeans (including "New Zealanders") will remain the largest group, although it is predicted to fall to 70 percent in 2026.
-The Asian, Pacific and Māori groups are the fastest growing and will increase to 3.4 percent, 10 percent and 16 percent, respectively.[102]
-In 2013, the ethnicity of the population aged under 18 years was 71 percent European, 25 percent Māori, 13 percent Pacific, 12 percent Asian, and 1 percent MELAA.[103][104]
-The population aged 65 years or older consisted of 87.8 percent European, 5.6 percent Māori, 4.7 percent Asian and 2.4 percent Pacific.[105]
+The Asian, Pacific and Māori groups are the fastest growing and will increase to 3.4 percent, 10 percent and 16 percent, respectively.[101]
+In 2013, the ethnicity of the population aged under 18 years was 71 percent European, 25 percent Māori, 13 percent Pacific, 12 percent Asian, and 1 percent MELAA.[102][103]
+The population aged 65 years or older consisted of 87.8 percent European, 5.6 percent Māori, 4.7 percent Asian and 2.4 percent Pacific.[104]

   Ethnicity                               2001 census   2006 census   2013 census
   --------------------------------------- ------------- ------------- -------------